GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 purposes.

 <figure class="w-figure">
-  {% Img src="image/admin/8Fh5mUULtCRK5K0738Ss.png", alt="Build your own reporting endpoint by forking a lightweight sample implementation on glitch.com.", width="800", height="496", class="w-screenshot w-screenshot-filled" %}
+  {% Img src="image/admin/8Fh5mUULtCRK5K0738Ss.png", alt="Build your own reporting endpoint by forking a lightweight sample implementation on glitch.com.", width="800", height="496", class="w-screenshot w-screenshot--filled" %}
 </figure>

 All you have to do is to put the URL indicated in the page as the reporting